North Well Rehabilitation

-To best serve our Murrieta customers, we are reestablishing a well site at the corner of Vineyard Parkway and Kentucky Derby Way.
-The North Well will replace an older well on the same site that we decommissioned in 2017 because the infrastructure no longer met our standards.
-The quality of the groundwater remains high, so the new well will provide a critical local water source for our Murrieta customers.
+To best serve our Murrieta customers, we are re-establishing a well site at the corner of Vineyard Parkway and Kentucky Derby Way.
+The North Well will replace an older well that was decommissioned in 2017 because the infrastructure no longer met our standards.
+However, the quality of the groundwater remains high, so the new well will provide a critical local water source for our Murrieta customers.

-Western Municipal Water District is dedicated to finding local water sources to provide safe and reliable water for our customers.
+Western is dedicated to finding local water sources to provide safe and reliable water for our customers.
 We serve an area where droughts are a regional reality.
 Without many local water sources, we have been relying on more expensive imported water.